GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What I like about programming is that it really helps you think about how we communicate, how we think, how logic works, how creative arts work.
+> ### The first false assumption that underlies the scheduling of systems programming is that all will go well, i.e., that each task will hike only as long as it "ought" to take.
+A large programming effort, however, consists of many tasks, some chained end-to-end.
+The probability that each will go well becomes vanishingly small.
 >
-> ~ *Michael Hawley*
+> ~ *Fred Brooks*

 ---
 ## 🏎 Quick Facts